elarsaks/elarsaks/README.md

 I started writing code in 2015, while still doing my degree in Business Administration at Helsinki Business College.
 I started by modifying web page templates and I just got fascinated about design.

 My interest in digital media took me to Haaga-Helia to study Business Information Technology.
-Although I started, loving design and aesthetics, the more code I wrote, the more addicted I got to the problem-solving aspect of it.
+Although I started loving design and aesthetics, the more code I wrote, the more addicted I got to the problem-solving aspect of it.
 I started Haaga-Helia, wanting to be a web designer and ended it wanting to be a full stack developer.

-Now that I have my first half a year of industry experience under my belt, I would love to master my skills as a full-stack developer before mobing on to bigger and greater things.
+Now that I have my first half a year of industry experience under my belt, I would love to master my skills as a full-stack developer and then move on towards data engineering.

+I just built out my portfolio as a full-stack JavaScript developer and will take some time now to work on my hobby projects before adding some more technologies to my stack.

 #### Full-Stack JavaScript portfolio:
 * Live: [Vue](http://35.228.155.3:8080/), [React](http://35.228.155.3:3000/), [Node](http://35.228.155.3:3001/)